What is cancer?

 The skin is the largest organ of the body.
 Skin protects us from heat, sunlight, injury, and infection.
 It also stores water and fat, and makes vitamin D. The skin has 3 layers:

-The outer layer called the epidermis
+The outer layer is called the epidermis.

-The middle layer called the dermis
+The middle layer is called the dermis.

 The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
 This layer stores heat and helps protect the body's organs from injury.